-The Solar Foundation’s National Solar Jobs Census 2016 is the seventh annual edition of current employment, trends, and projected growth in the U.S. solar industry.
-To keep pace with the industry’s rapid transformation, The Solar Foundation conducts annual employer surveys of the domestic solar labor force and gathers perspectives on job growth and future opportunities.
+The Solar Foundation’s National Solar Jobs Census 2017 is the eighth annual report on current employment and trends in the U.S. solar industry, nationwide and state by state.
+To keep pace with the industry’s rapid transformation, The Solar Foundation conducts rigorous surveys of employers each year on recent solar workforce trends and the outlook for the future.

 - Source: The Solar Foundation

 - Publication Date: 02/2018

 - Language: English